-Lower down, the touch-sensitive panel can be used to control both the heating and ventilation system or the audio.
 Quality is excellent, too, with only a few hard or scratchy surfaces to be found if you really go looking.
 The vast majority of the chrome, fabric and lacquer used feels entirely in keeping with the model's premium price.

 Equipment, options & accessories

 There are three Kia EV6 trim levels: entry-level Air is the 'price leader' and only available with the rear-drive, single-motor drivetrain, but it doesn't feel excessively basic, with the dual curves screens, reversing camera, rain-sensing wipers and heated front seats all standard.

 Next up are GT-Line and GT-Line S, both of which are available with either the single-motor, rear-drive or dual-motor, all-wheel-drive setup.
 GT-Line gets 19-inch alloy wheels, dual LED headlights, rear privacy glass, suede upholstery, a wireless phone charger and front parking sensors.
 Stepping up to GT-Line commands a premium of around £3,000 at the time of writing.